-An extensive network, including thousands of pharmacies throughout the United States is available to most Members; while a more limited network of pharmacies is available to those Members enrolled in the MVP Medicaid/ HARP and Essential Plan products.
-Covered drugs filled at a participating pharmacy are subject to the Member's applicable co-pay(s) as defined by his/her pharmacy benefit.
+An extensive network, including thousands of pharmacies throughout the United States, is available to most Members.
+Covered drugs filled at a participating pharmacy are subject to the Member's applicable copay(s) as defined by his/her pharmacy benefit.
 For information on Plan-participating pharmacies, refer to mvphealthcare.com/members/prescription-benefits.